In this tutorial, you will learn how to turn 10 words into an essay.

 That’s right, he doesn’t like it that the caterpillar is not a butterfly yet.
 So it’s a stab at somebody who is immature.
 That’s pretty much what he wants to say.

-But I’m going to say it may be limited because the poet omits a critical maturation stage, the chrysalis.
-And who knows maybe he doesn’t want to talk about the chrysalis because this is a stage where adults should guide their children or their adolescents and help them become more mature.
-Okay?
+But we are going to say that his view may be limited because the poet omits a critical maturation stage, the chrysalis.
+And – who knows – maybe he doesn’t want to talk about the chrysalis because this is a stage where adults should guide their children or their adolescents and help them become more mature.

-This might be part of my argument that, “hey you know what, in order for the caterpillar to become a butterfly, it needs to undergo the chrysalis and like where you’re present during that stage.
-Did you help bring it about?
+This might be a part of our argument: “Hey you know what, in order for the caterpillar to become a butterfly, it needs to undergo the chrysalis stage.
+And were you present during that stage?
+Did you help bring it about?”

-See?
-That counts.
-So does the poet really have the right to be so critical if h never provided any kind of explanation about the chrysalis and what is required of the outside environment to make sure a caterpillar to become the butterfly?
+So, does the poet really have the right to be so critical if he never provided any kind of an explanation about the chrysalis and what is required of the outside environment to make sure a caterpillar can become a butterfly?

-Now this may be a bit far fetched, now this may be little bit too much.
-However, I just wanted to show you that you an definitely turn ten words, just a little short poem into an essay and you can go on actually forever depending how many ideas you can bring in here.
+This may be a bit far fetched; this may be a little too much.
+However, I just wanted to show you that you can definitely turn ten words, just a little short poem, into an essay.
+And you can actually go on forever, depending on how many ideas you can bring in and develop.

-- Well number one, in order to write about anything, break it down into parts, and break down parts into further parts.
+- First, in order to write about anything, break it down into parts, and break down parts into further parts.

-- Next.
-Look something up.
-Look for unfamiliar concept.
-It may hold the key to your argument like for example, like the way I did.
-The caterpillar turning into a butterfly actually has another transitional which is never mentioned in the poem and that became kind of the cornerstone, became the basis for my argument about this poem.
+- Next, look things up.
+Explore unfamiliar concepts.
+They may hold the key to your argument, the way we just did.
+The caterpillar turning into a butterfly actually has another transitional phase which is never mentioned in the poem.
+And that became kind of the cornerstone, the main idea in the essay about this poem.

-- Get the facts and then build the preliminary structures.
+- Get the facts and then build the preliminary structure.
 We got all the facts.
-We pretty much brainstorm everything we could and then we started to build the structure of the essay.
+We pretty much brainstormed everything we could, and then we started to build the structure of the essay.

-I hope this is helpful, and I’ll see you in the future video.
+I hope this is helpful, and I’ll see you in a future post.